emilyerose/weatherGrabberER/README.md

 # weatherGrabberER

 ## Description
 Webpage that loads the weather for given input cities. a large block comes up with the current weather, and smaller blocks detail the 5-day forecast.
 This was very good practice for working with APIs and APIkeys.
+The weather is displayed in Kelvin (I'm an astronomer!
+I think it's fun!)

 ## Installation
 Access the project at https://emilyerose.github.io/weatherGrabberER/